devtut/generate/docs/python/multithreading.md

 ### Advanced printer (logger)

 A thread that prints everything is received and modifies the output according to the terminal width.
-The nice part is that also the &quot;already written&quot; output is modified when the width of the terminal changes.
+The nice part is that also the =already written= output is modified when the width of the terminal changes.

 ```
 #!/usr/bin/env python2